How to Catch & Cook Crab - Summer 2022

-Learn how to catch, care for, clean, and cook our prized Dungeness crab from our local Center for Wooden Boats experts.
+In this hour-long class you'll learn how to catch, care for, clean, and cook our prized Dungeness crab from our local experts from Friends of Camano Island Parks.

-Learn how to catch, care for, clean, and cook our prized Dungeness crab from our local Center for Wooden Boats experts.
+In this hour-long class you'll learn how to catch, care for, clean, and cook our prized Dungeness crab from our local experts from Friends of Camano Island Parks.

 To crab in Washington State: